Skin Cancer Removal

 Actinic keratosis (AK) is a precancerous skin condition characterized by persistent, small (between two and six mm in diameter) rough spots or plaques of a red, pink, or brown color.
 These lesions are typically scaly or dry and may be surrounded by brown spots and broken blood vessels.
 AK patches may occasionally bleed in patients older than 40 years.
 Actinic keratosis is caused by UVB damage, and 10 percent of AK lesions will develop into skin cancer within just two years.

-- Cryotherapy (Liquid Nitrogen): This quick, minimally invasive procedure uses liquid nitrogen to freeze and destroy abnormal skin tissue.
+- Cryotherapy (Liquid Nitrogen): This quick, minimally invasive procedure uses liquid nitrogen to freeze and get rid of abnormal skin tissue.
 Short bursts of liquid nitrogen are delivered to the lesion, cutting off blood supply and causing ice crystals to form inside the cells so that they die.

 - Topical Medications: Topical treatments including Aldara (Imiquimod), 5-Fluorouracil (Efudex® and Carac®), and Picato® (ingenol mebutate) can treat actinic keratosis.
 One or more treatments may be combined to yield the best results.

-- Chemical Peels: A chemical peel removes damaged outer layers of skin and can be used to eliminate precancerous growths.
+- Chemical Peels: A chemical peel removes damaged outer layers of skin and can be used to remove precancerous growths.

 - Photodynamic Therapy (PDT): After cleansing the skin, the topical chemical LEVULAN® (5-aminolevulinic acid or 5-ALA) is applied to increase the skin cells’ sensitivity to certain wavelengths of light.
 After one to three hours, the LEVULAN® is washed from the skin, and the skin is then treated with intense pulsed light (IPL), sunlight or the Pulsed Dye Laser.